Your journey with brand strategy, messaging, and structured content in a plant- or land-based business

 2. Write informative yet intriguing content that taps into a problem

-3. Produce impactful design to attract readers and support your message
+3. Produce an impactful design to attract readers and support your message

 And do so in a way that compels action?

-Do you not have a nature-driven business but want a life that integrates your love of the outdoors into a successful outlet?
+Do you not have an ecological business but want a life that integrates your love of the outdoors into a successful outlet?
 Turn your nature hobby into a side hustle.

 Perhaps you love outdoor adventures, be it mountain climbing or writing about the experience.
 You want your favorite activities to integrate into a business or find a nature-y alternative job that will also leave room for your hobbies.

-Like a business, you’ll need to produce something other nature lovers will value.
+Like a business, you’ll need to produce something other natural world enthusiasts will value.
 You will need to guide them, build a relationship, and encourage them to act.

 You will need to learn how to:

-1. Create a product or service that you love and an audience needs enough to pay for
+2. Create a product or service that you love and that an audience needs enough to pay for

-3. Produce marketing materials through the right channels to reach readers
+4. Produce marketing materials with a consistent look and message through the right channels to reach readers

 In that case…